ricardoamartinez/depth-guided-flow-brightening/README.md

 ## **Objective**

 Create a processing pipeline that estimates optical flow in a video and brightens high-flow regions, ensuring that motion closer to the camera appears brighter than motion farther away.
-This prototype is intended for an internal review meeting and showcases the ability to handle optical flow estimation, depth map integration, and dynamic visual effect generation.

 ---